RLynx0/backer/README.md

 very unceremonial stack overflow.

 ### [template]
-This section allows you to override the default settings for backups.
+This section allows you to overwrite the default settings for backups.

 For reference, here's all the default values: